apache/cloudstack-documentation/source/adminguide/tuning.rst

 The configuration variable 'database.server.stats.interval' can be set to change the interval, which is 60 seconds by default.

-The value of 'database.server.stats.retention' can be changed to tweek the number of values that are maintained.
+The value of 'database.server.stats.retention' can be changed to tweak the number of values that are maintained.